 Thanks to the generosity of supporters like you, MSWA has invested a record $3.5 million in the 2019- financial year.

 Your donations allow researchers like Dr Lucinda Black (pictured) to better understand the factors that contribute to an MS diagnosis, and then develop recommendations and potential treatments — findings we hope will have long-lasting impacts for people living with MS worldwide.

 To date there’s very little evidence about diet and the risk of MS and disease progression.
 Dr Lucinda Black, Senior Research Fellow at Curtin University is investigating if a change of diet can help reduce symptoms and/or improve health outcomes.

 "Many people who are diagnosed with MS would benefit from having nutritional advice, specific to living with MS. The work that I’ve been doing has been contributing to that.”

 “What we’ve found so far, is that a healthy diet pattern is associated with a reduced risk of MS. MSWA has been fundamental in supporting my research for the past three years.
 Without it, I wouldn’t have been able to focus my research in this area.”

-Donate now and help MSWA to continue this important work and give hope to people like Matt Nichols.
+Donate now and help MSWA to continue this important work and give hope to people living with a neurological condition.